 Whether you are a patient or caregiver, you should be prepared to tell your story to others?
 When your audience is a loving member of your family, appreciate the fact that they care.
 You control the narrative.

-- The Clinic Visit — Information that a healthcare provider needs to know.
-Don’t be shy!
+- The Pre-Clinic Assessment — Information that your dermatologist needs to know.

 THE QUICK RESPONSE